Docksplit/Border_trafic_Poland/.ipynb_checkpoints/README-checkpoint.md

 📈 Data Analysis and Visualization — generating interactive reports and charts using Pandas, Matplotlib, and Plotly.

+🤖 Machine Learning — implementing regression and ensemble models such as RandomForestRegressor, GradientBoostingRegressor, and StackingRegressor, CatBoostRegressor to predict and analyze traffic patterns.

 📦 Monthly Aggregation and Reporting — summarizing passenger flow by direction, border crossing, and transport type.

 🧰 Technologies